NYPD Honors 46 Members Lost To COVID-Related Deaths

 MORE: Coronavirus Toll: NYPD Remembers Officers Lost To COVID-19

+Police officers are trained for many scenarios, but no one was prepared to combat the threat of COVID-19.

+So many died when so much was still unknown about the virus.
+Months later, it was deemed safe to gather to honor them.

-The names of 46 members who died will be read during the service.
+The names of the 46 NYPD members were read on the steps of St. Patrick’s Cathedral Monday morning, CBS2’s Aundrea-Cline Thomas reported.

 CORONAVIRUS PANDEMIC